 Independent Left in Dublin Bay North General Election 2020

 In General Election 2020, Councillor John Lyons stood for Independent Left in Dublin Bay North.
 You can read about the campaign and the election results here.
 His manifesto was as follows:

 It was the best of times, it was the worst of times…

-In this election, Fine Gael (and their ‘independent’ allies) will tell us Ireland is booming.
+In the 2020 election, Fine Gael (and their ‘independent’ allies) will tell us Ireland is booming.
 To the landlords, chief executives, and vulture funds, they’re right.
 Ireland is booming.
 For the rest of us life is a constant struggle, with the health, education and transport services we urgently need being utterly neglected.

 We see a 300% rise in homelessness and a desperate need for affordable homes in Dublin, but instead we get high-yield accommodation like hotels and student shoeboxes: developments that make the quickest and biggest profit.

 The combined wealth of the richest 300 people in Ireland is €87 Billion, while the entire country’s budget is €80 billion.
 The richest 10% of people in Ireland own over half of the country’s wealth and 90% of all land, while high rents, mortgages, childcare, car insurance, health and energy bills eat away at our salaries.